wamp-proto/wamp-proto/spec/advanced.md

 #### `CHALLENGE`

-During authenticated session establishment, a *Router* sends a challenge message.
+The `CHALLENGE` message is used with certain [Authentication Methods](advanced/authentication.md).
+During authenticated session establishment, a **Router** sends a challenge message.

     [CHALLENGE, AuthMethod|string, Extra|dict]

 #### `AUTHENTICATE`

-A *Client* having received a challenge is expected to respond by sending a signature or token.
+The `AUTHENTICATE` message is used with certain [Authentication Methods](advanced/authentication.md).
+A **Client** having received a challenge is expected to respond by sending a signature or token.

     [AUTHENTICATE, Signature|string, Extra|dict]

 #### `CANCEL`

+The `CANCEL` message is used with the[Call Canceling](advanced/call-canceling.md) advanced feature.
 A *Caller* can cancel and issued call actively by sending a cancel message to the *Dealer*.

     [CANCEL, CALL.Request|id, Options|dict]

 #### `INTERRUPT`

+The `INTERRUPT` message is used with the[Call Canceling](advanced/call-canceling.md) advanced feature.
 Upon receiving a cancel for a pending call, a *Dealer* will issue an interrupt to the *Callee*.

     [INTERRUPT, INVOCATION.Request|id, Options|dict]